-7 PLUS Actual other income (except premiums and corporate premiums) generated through ongoing operations.
-The income must: • be stable; • be common in the market; • exclude one-time extraordinary non-recurring items; and • be supported by prior years.
-You must assess the individual monthmonth's other income within the prior full-year operating statement or, at a minimum, an operating statement covering at least the trailing 6 months (annualized).
-If there are fluctuations, you may use other income that exceeds the trailing 3-month other income (annualized), as long asprovided it does not exceed the highest 1-month other income used in the trailing 3-month other income calculation.
-When determining the other income, you must eadjust Items 8 through 12, and einclude specific income for Items 13 through 15 when applicable.
-CALCUL ATION OF COMMERCIAL INCOME 8 PLUS Actual income from leased and occupied commercial space (and parking revenue for commercial spaces, if applicable)per Part II, Chapter 1: Attributes and Characteristics, Section 108: Commercial Leases.
+PLUS Actual other income (except premiums and corporate premiums) generated through ongoing operations.
+The income must: • be stable; • be common in the market; • exclude one-time extraordinary non-recurrin items; and • be supported by prior years.
+You must assess the individual month's other income within the prior full-year operating statement or, at a minimum, an operating statement covering at least the trailing 6 months (annualized).
+If there are fluctuations, you may use other income that exceeds the trailing 3-month other income (annualized), provided it does not exceed the highest 1-month other income used in the trailing 3-month other income calculation.
+When determining the other income, you mus • adjust Items 8 through 12, and • include specific income for Items 13 through 15 when applicable.
+CALCUI 8 PLUS Actual income from leased and occupied commercial space per Part II, Chapter 1: Attributes and Characteristics, Section 109: Commercial Leases.
 9 PLUS Actual income from STR units.
-10 MINUS 10% of the actual commercial space income (total of Items 8 plus 9).3 11 PLUS Commercial parking income (e.g., public parking) that does not exceed actual trailing 12-month collections.
-3 3 If net com EGI. mercial inco me is greater than 20% of EGI, then reduce to 20% of
+10 MINUS 10% of the actual commercial space income (total of Items 8 plus 9).
+3 -

-11 PLUS Premiums, provided that the income must: • be stable or increasing; • be typical (in type and amount) in the market; • be supported by prior years; and • not exceed the income generated over the most recent year or trailing 12 month period.
-12 PLUS Corporate premiumsPremiums, provided that thisthe income must: • not be included for more than 10% of the Property's units; • be stable or increasing; • be typical (in type and amount) in the market; • be supported by prior years; and • not exceed the income generated over the most recent year or trailing 12-month period.
+12 PLUS Premiums, provided that the income must: be stable or increasing; be typical (in type and amount) in the market; be supported by prior years; and not exceed the income generated over the most recent year or trailing 12-month period.
 13 PLUS Corporate premiums, provided that this income must: • not be included for more than 10% of the Property's units; • be stable or increasing; • be typical (in type and amount) in the market; • be supported by prior years; and • not exceed the income generated over the most recent year or trailing 12-month period.
-13 14 PLUS Laundry and vending.
-1415 PLUS Parking - income from residential parking/garage spaces.
+14 PLUS Laundry and vending.
+15 PLUS Parking - income from residential parking/garage spaces.

-1

-15 16 PLUS All other income, include including the following: application fees; cable; club house rental; fees charged tenants for returned checks due to insufficient funds (NSF); forfeited security deposits; late fees; miscellaneous; non-refundable fees; pet fees; reimbursements; storage; temporary tenants; utility; and other.
-The following must not be included: corporate tax and refunds; delinquency; Financial Accounting Standards Board 13 straight-line lease income; gain on sale; interest income; interest on security deposits; mobile home sales; partnership funds received; sales tax collected; security deposits returned; straight-line lease income; and tax reimbursement from real estate taxes.

-EQUAL EFFECTIVE GROSS INCOME (EGI)
+16 PLUS All other income, including the following: • application fees; • cable; • club house rental; • fees charged tenants for returned checks due to insufficient funds (NSF); • forfeited security deposits; • late fees; • miscellaneous; non-refundable fees; pet fees; reimbursements; storage; temporary tenants; utility; and other.
+The following must not be included: corporate tax and refunds; delinquency; Financial Accounting Standards Board 13 straight-line lease income; gain on sale; insurance proceeds; interest income; interest on security deposits; mobile home sales; partnership funds received; sales tax collected; security deposits collected; security deposits returned; straight-line lease income; and tax reimbursement from real estate taxes.
+EQUAL S EFFECTIVE GROSS INCOME (EGI) CALCULA ATION OF OPERATING EXPENSES

-S LITEOTIVE GROSS INCOME (EGI)

-CALCULA ATION OF OPERATING EXPENSES